Back to Blog

 3. Impact & Narrative (The "Why Should We Talk?"): The quantified results and the cohesive story of your stack answer the ultimate question: "What unique value will this person bring that a pure specialist won't?"

 By architecting your portfolio this way, you do the cognitive work for them, making your candidacy an obvious "yes."
+A Statista report indicates recruiters increasingly use professional networks for this initial scan, making your digital stack even more vital.

 From Stack to Strategy: Positioning for Future Roles